OneBox vs Grasshopper

 Onebox is a virtual PBX service owned and operated by j2 Global Communications, a technology company founded in 1995 and based in Hollywood, CA.

-Onebox Receptionist is a virtual receptionist service with extensions, voicemail, call routing and faxing.
-There are three different plans available based on minutes and extensions.
+Onebox Receptionist: this plan offers a virtual receptionist service with extensions, voicemail, call routing and faxing.
+There are four different plans available based on minutes and extensions.

-Onebox Executive is similar to the Receptionist product but does not include the features like voicemail, extensions or call routing.
+Onebox Executive: similar to the Receptionist product, but Executive does not include the features like voicemail, extensions or call routing.
 It simply answers your calls with a recorded greeting and forwards to the number you have designated.
 Three plans are available under this product.

 Onebox costs are dependent on the product and the plan.